lokeshnaik-01/golang/README.md

 ## strconv
 - string conversion used to convert string from string to float or int, will return two values one is converted value and other error

+## error handling
+- we should write function such that it doesn't crash application as it doesn't have try catch, we need to import errors module

+## panic
+ When a panic occurs, the normal flow of the program is stopped, and the program starts to unwind the stack, executing any deferred functions along the way.